AvtsVivek/AspNetCoreSecurityTuts/src/exercises/200360-WebAppWpAuthorizeService/ReadMe.md

 - Now logout and login again.
 If logout is not implimented yet, then Run the app, press F12 and delete the Auth cookie.
 Theis enables you to  login again.

 - Now try to acces the Hr Page.
+- Note that we have added an access denied page as well.